browniebroke/gatsby-image-gallery/README.md

 ### Releases

-Releases should be automated using [semantic release](https://github.com/semantic-release/semantic-release).
+Releases are automated using [semantic release](https://github.com/semantic-release/semantic-release).
 This library parses the commit log to detect which version number should be bumped.

 ## License